core-wg/senml-spec/draft-ietf-core-senml.md

 that report e.g., electrical power usage and environmental information such as temperature and humidity.
 It can be used for a wide range of sensor reporting systems.

+Fragment identifier considerations: Fragment identification for application/senml+exi is supported by using fragment identifiers as specified by RFC-AAAA.

 Additional information: